ece191-team-b/livox_ros2_driver/README.md

 ### 3.1 Use the ROS2 launch file to load livox_ros2_driver

 The usual format of the launch file is: `ros2 launch [package_name] [launch_file_name]`.
-Therefore, to launch the livox_ros2_driver, you can use the following command:
+Therefore, to launch the livox_ros2_driver and have it publish livox's custom pointcloud message, you can use the following command:

 ```bash
 ros2 launch livox_ros2_driver livox_lidar_msg_launch.py